Southern Tagalog Arterial Road: Route description

 Past Lipa Exit, STAR Tollway is mostly dual carriageway, until it narrows in approach to Batangas City.
 Spanning 19.74 km, this segment was a two-lane expressway from its opening in 2008, until the second roadway opened on 2014.
 The roadways of this segment is concrete, with the southbound roadway the former two-lane expressway, that has been in bad condition with increased traffic demand.
 The road mostly runs through the rural barangays of Lipa.
 Then, it curves slightly on approach to San Jose and enters Ibaan.
 At Ibaan Exit, the road intersects San Jose-Ibaan Road at a diamond interchange where the expressway passes above grade.
 Past Ibaan Exit, STAR Tollway mostly runs an arcing route, traversing several rural barangays of Ibaan and paralleling the Batangas-Quezon Road from Ibaan to Batangas City.
 The road narrows back to two lanes at Sabang Bridge on the Ibaan-Batangas City boundary.
 The road becomes a 3-lane road, with a concrete Jersey barrier dividing the road, ascending in a cutting before following a straight course on rolling terrain up to the STAR Tollway's southern terminus at Balagtas Rotunda.
 The road widens at the Batangas toll plaza (also known as Balagtas toll plaza), narrows back to 3 lanes, and ends at the Balagtas Rotunda, a roundabout with Jose P. Laurel Highway and Batangas Port Diversion Road.

+Construction is underway to make the whole segment from Lipa to Batangas City a full-fledged two-lane dual carriageway (i.e. at least two lanes for both northbound and southbound).